renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Classical Goblin is a language of law, governance and scholarship; it is an ancient, formal form of the language, preserved in the written Code and used throughout the Goblin legal system.

 Goblins have an unusually wide vocalization range, and their language spans all of it.
-Few other races can speak it—which suits Goblin cultural values.
+Few other races can speak it — which suits Goblin cultural values.

 *Group GR+DDK*